-Target and SDK selection, where you can change your development target and SDK.
+Target and Tool Settings, where you can change your development target, SDK, and project generators.

-Project Details, where you can change the Import mode and, in rare cases, force generation.
+Project Details, where you can rename the project, change the Import mode and, in rare cases, force generation.

-Click Change Target/SDK to change the device for which the project is developed, or the SDK version to be used in development.
+Click Change Target/SDK/Generators to change the device for which the project is developed, the SDK version to be used in development, or the files that will be generated for the project.
 Changes made here do not apply to the project until you save changes.

 Search for target hardware by part number.
 If you select a different part, it replaces the part already selected, or you can delete the part and then add a new one.

 If you have more than one Gecko SDK Suite (GSDK) version installed, you can select it here.
 If you do not see a version that you expect to see, click Manage SDKs to open the SDK Preferences.